Travel Guide Customize Your Trip

 Conclusion:

-All in all, the weather and temperatures at the passes and small peaks are more extreme than the other regions of the trek.
-The Thorong La Pass Trek includes wonderful views of high mountains such as Mt.
+Overall, the weather and temperatures at the passes and small peaks are more extreme than the other regions of the trek.
+The Thorong La Pass Trek includes beautiful views of high mountains such as Mt.
 Dhaulagiri (8167 m), Mt.
 Annapurna 1st (8091 m), Mt.
 Manaslu (8163 m), Mt.
 Nilgiri (7041m), Mt.
 Fishtail or Mt.
 Machhapuchhre (6998 m), Mt.
 Hiunchuli (6441 m), and also Mt.
 LamjungHimal (6986 m), etc.

 Book with Confidence